 The Shinjuku Expressway Bus Terminal is part of JR Shinjuku Station. | Photo by iStock.com/2FAST_ENTERTAINMENT

-Howeverit’s no longer possible to hail a taxi from the streets in front of Shinjuku Station.
+However, it’s no longer possible to hail a taxi from the streets in front of Shinjuku Station.
 Instead, you need to queue up at one of the station’s three taxi pools.
-If you are coming on a JR train (either the N’EX or the Yamanote line), the easiest to find is on the 3rd floor of the Shinjuku Expressway Bus Terminal.
-The bus terminal is connected to the New South exit of JR Shinjuku Station, and there are elevators.
+If you are coming on a JR train (either the N’EX or the Yamanote Line), the easiest taxi rank to find is on the third floor of the Shinjuku Expressway Bus Terminal.
+The bus terminal is connected to the New South Exit of JR Shinjuku Station, and there are elevators.

-There are also taxi pools outside the East exit or the West Underground exit of Shinjuku Station.
+There are also taxi pools outside the East Exit and the West Underground Exit of Shinjuku Station.

 Shinjuku Tokyo nightlife district at night